Rishith-S/YoutubenotesX/README.md

 - Video playback speed controls
 - Keyboard shortcuts for common actions

-## License

-This project is open source and available for educational purposes.

-## Acknowledgments

-- Built by students at Keshav Memorial Institute of Technology (KMIT), Hyderabad
-- Special thanks to the faculty for guidance on full-stack development practices
-- Inspired by the need for better tools for online education

-## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on the GitHub repository.

----

 Developed with dedication to improving the online learning experience for students everywhere.